Nikolay Pirogov: Return and retirement

-In 1856 after the end of war he returned to Saint Petersburg and withdrew from the academy following the suggestion to work as a superintendent of schools of the Odessa Educational District which united several governorates.
+In 1856 after the end of war, he returned to Saint Petersburg and withdrew from the academy following the suggestion to work as a superintendent of schools of the Odessa Educational District which united several governorates.
 He wrote an influential paper on the problems of pedagogy, arguing for the education of the poor, non-Russians, and women.
 (He was influential in his family's decision to educate his niece Henriette Joudra who would go on to earn her medical doctorate and become the first woman to open a private medical practice in Geneva, Switzerland).

 He also argued against early specialisation, and for the development of secondary schools.
 In 1858 he received the rank of Privy Councillor and was transferred to Kiev as a superintendent of schools of the Kiev Educational District after disagreements with the Odessa governor general.
 In 1861 he became a member of the Main Directorate of Schools, serving at the Ministry of National Education up until his death.
 Same year he bought an estate in the Vishnya village near Vinnytsia.

 In 1862, he took charge of a delegation of Russian students sent overseas to prepare for professorship.
-He lived in Heidelberg and at one point treated Giuseppe Garibaldi's injury sustained at Aspromonte on 28 August.
+He lived in Heidelberg and at one point he treated Giuseppe Garibaldi's injury sustained at Aspromonte on 28 August.
 In 1866 upon return to Russia he settled down at his estate, treating local peasants and establishing a free clinic.

-In 1870 he visited the battlefields and field hospitals of the Franco-Prussian War as a representative of the Russian Red Cross, and in 1877—1878 spent several months working as a field surgeon during the Russo-Turkish War, treating both Russian and Bulgarian soldiers and organizing field hospitals.
+In 1870 he visited the battlefields and field hospitals of the Franco-Prussian War as a representative of the Russian Red Cross, and in 1877–1878 spent several months working as a field surgeon during the Russo-Turkish War, treating both Russian and Bulgarian soldiers and organizing field hospitals.
 In 1879 he published The Old Physician's Diary and "Questions of Life".

-He last appeared in public on 24 May 1881 and died later that year at his Vishnya estate, Podolian Governorate (modern-day Vinnytsia, Ukraine).
+He last appeared in public on 24 May 1881 and died later that year at his Vishnya estate, Podolia Governorate (modern-day Vinnytsia, Ukraine).
 His body is preserved using embalming techniques he himself developed, and rests in a church in Vinnytsia.
 Compared to the corpse of Lenin, which undergoes thorough maintenance in a special underground clinic twice a week, the body of Pirogov rests untouched and unchanging: it is said that only dust has to be brushed off of it.
 It resides at room temperature in a glass-lid coffin (while Lenin's body is preserved at a constant low temperature).

 Personal life

 Nikolay Pirogov was married twice.
-His first wife was Ekaterina Dmitrievna Berezina (1822—1846), who belonged to an old noble family, whom he married in November 1842.
-They had two sons: Nikolay (1843—1891), а physicist, and Vladimir (1846—1914), a historian and archaeologist.
+His first wife was Ekaterina Dmitrievna Berezina (1822–1846), who belonged to an old noble family, whom he married in November 1842.
+They had two sons: Nikolay (1843–1891), а physicist, and Vladimir (1846–1914), a historian and archaeologist.
 She died at the age of 24 from complications after the birth of her second son.

-He married for the second time in June 1850 to Aleksandra Antonovna, née Baroness Bistrom (1828—1902), with whom he had no children.
+He married for the second time in June 1850 to Aleksandra Antonovna, née Baroness Bistrom (1828–1902), with whom he had no children.